-- 1. Random Testing.
-The Division may require Samples to be submitted for testing through any one or more of the following processes: random process, risk-based process or other internally developed process, regardless of whether a Retail Marijuana Establishment's process has been validated. - 2.
+- 1. Ongoing Random Testing.
+Once a Retail Marijuana Cultivation Facility's or a Retail Marijuana Product Manufacturing Facility's cultivation or production process has been validated regarding Contaminant Testing, tThe Division shall may require Samples to be submitted for testing through any one or more of the following processes: random process, risk-based process or other internally developed process, regardless of whether a Retail Marijuana Establishment's process has been validated. - 2.
 Inspection or Enforcement Tests.
 The Division may require a Retail Marijuana Establishment to submit a Sample for testing if the Division has reasonable grounds to believe that: - a.
-Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product is contaminated or mislabeled: - b.
+Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product is contaminated or mislabeled; - b.
 A Retail Marijuana Establishment is in violation of any product safety, health or sanitary law, rule or regulation; or - c.
-The results of a test would further an investigation by the Division into a violation of any law, rule or regulation. - Beta Testing.
-The Division may require a Retail Marijuana Establishment to submit Samples from certain randomly selected Harvest Batches or Production Batches for potency or contaminant testing prior to implementing mandatory testing. - C. Minimum Testing Standards.
+The results of a test would further an investigation by the Division into a violation of any law, rule or regulation. - 3.
+Beta Testing.
+Prior to October 1, 2014, tThe Division may require a Retail Marijuana Establishment to submit Samples from certain randomly selected Harvest Batches or Production Batches for potency or contaminant testing prior to implementing mandatory testing.

+- C. Minimum Required Testing.
+Each Retail Marijuana Cultivation Facility and Retail Marijuana Product Manufacturing Facility shall be required to have Samples taken from at least 10% of the Harvest Batches or Production Batches it produces on an annual basis and have those Samples submitted to a Retail Marijuana Testing Facility to be tested for potency or contaminants. - C. Minimum Testing Standards.
 The testing requirements contained in the R 1500 series are the minimum required testing standards.
-Retail Marijuana Establishments are responsible for receiving enough testing on any Retail Marijuana, Retail Marijuana Concentrate, and/or Retail Marijuana Product they produce to ensure the marijuana consumables are safe for human consumption.

-- D. Additional Sample Types.
+Retail Marijuana Establishments are responsible for receiving enough testing on any Retail Marijuana, Retail Marijuana Concentrate, and/or Retail Marijuana Product they produce to ensure the marijuana consumables are safe for human consumption. - D. Additional Sample Types.
 The Division may also require a Retail Marijuana Establishment to submit Samples comprised of items other than Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product to be tested for contaminants which may include, but may not be limited to, Pesticide, microbials, molds, metals, filth, residual solvents, harmful chemicals and adulterants.
 The following is a non-exhaustive list of the types of Samples that may be required to be submitted for contaminant testing: - 1.
 Specific plant(s) or any portion of a plant(s), - 2.
 Any growing medium, water or other substance used in the cultivation process, - 3.
 Any water, solvent or other substance used in the processing of a Retail Marijuana Concentrate, - 4.
 Any ingredient or substance used in the manufacturing of a Retail Marijuana Product; or - 5.
 Swab of any equipment or surface. - E. Violation Affecting Public Safety.
 Failure to comply with this rule may constitute a license violation affecting public safety.